List of Sanrio characters: Bad Badtz-Maru (1993)

-Per official profiles Badtz-Maru's birthday is April 1 (April Fool's Day).
-He is portrayed as surrounded by friends and family, such as Hana-Maru, a friendly white seal, Pandaba, a female panda who wears a red bikini skirt, and Pochi, a baby alligator who Badtz-Maru treats like a pet dog.
+According to official profiles, Badtz-Maru's birthday is April 1 (April Fool's Day).
+He is portrayed as being surrounded by friends and family, such as Hana-Maru, a friendly white seal; Pandaba, a female panda who wears a red bikini skirt; and Pochi, a baby alligator whom Badtz-Maru treats like a pet dog.

-Badtz-Maru has gone through many product lines since his release at Sanrio in 1993.
+Badtz-Maru has appeared in many product lines since his release by Sanrio in 1993.
 He has been portrayed as an astronaut, motorcyclist, DJ, camouflage monster, basketball player, boxer, and many others.
-His products range from typical stationery supplies (e.g. pens, notebooks, erasers, pencil cases, etc.) to more novelty items (e.g. CD players, guitars, license plate frames, etc.)
+His products range from typical stationery supplies (e.g. pens, notebooks, erasers, pencil cases, etc.) to more novelty items (e.g., CD players, guitars, license plate frames, etc.).

 Badtz-Maru was number one in the Sanrio Character Rankings in 1996.
 He was the official mascot for the 2006 FIBA World Championship of basketball, which was held in Japan.
 Uni Air and EVA Air began flying with airplanes painted with Badtz-Maru motifs in 2016 and 2017.
 He is also one of the main characters in the 2020 Hello Kitty and Friends Supercute Adventures YouTube web series.

-Picke Bicke (1994)

-Picke Bicke (ピッケビッケ, Pikke Bikke) is a mouse character.
-According to official character profiles he was born January 1 in the year of the rat, and can fly by flapping his big ears.
-He was designed by Minoru Onoue (おのうえ稔) who also designed Pochacco.

 Chococat (1996)

 Chococat (チョコキャット, Chokokyatto) is drawn as a black cat with huge black eyes, four whiskers, and like his counterpart Hello Kitty, no mouth.
 His name comes from his chocolate-colored nose.
-According to official character profiles, Chococat's birthday is May 10 and his whiskers are able to pick up information like antennae, so he is often the first to know about things.

-Chococat was originally pictured with a blue collar, but he has since been depicted wearing different colored collars, scarves and even a Hawaiian lei.
+According to official character profiles, Chococat's birthday is May 10, and his whiskers are able to pick up information like antennae, so he is often the first to know about things.
+He was originally pictured with a blue collar, but he has since been depicted wearing different colored collars, scarves, and even a Hawaiian lei.
 Sanrio has also produced Chococat products that portray him in different colors like brown and pink.

 Chococat is one of the characters in the 2020 web series Hello Kitty and Friends: Supercute Adventures, voiced by Michelle Marie.

-Chococat was the third most successful Sanrio character in 2005, after Hello Kitty and Cinnamoroll.
+He was the third most successful Sanrio character in 2005, after Hello Kitty and Cinnamoroll.